ThomasForselius/pickyproducts/README.md

 Now go back to the Heroku webpage and connect to github:
 - Under Deploy -> scroll down to GitHub and connect to your project
 - Under Deploy -> scroll down to Manual Deploy and click Deploy Branch

+*NOTE*
+- Heroku doesn't allow storing of static files, so you will have to upload them to either your own server or redicet to the github page for the project.